briankeny/briankeny/README.md

 Hi 👋  🚀  I'm a Software Engineer | Open Source Enthusiast | Lifelong Learner

-I write code in Python, Js , Shell bla bla ...

-😊 You might find one that is actually useful.
+I write code in Python, Js & Shell .You might find one that is actually useful.

 🌟  Exploring the World of code, one commit at a time.

 👀  A few interesting projects coming ...

 🕸 Connect with me on [Twitter](https://twitter.com/Brian__1__) [LinkedIn](https://www.linkedin.com/in/brian-kipkemboi-aa949419a)